leonard-de-vinci/DatasetSegmentedAnnotationPlateform/README.md

 # ManualSegmentationInterface
-Python interface to manually segment a dataset
+Python interface to manually segment a dataset.
 In this version, images must be in .jpg format and the target array in the .npy format.

 ![screen.png](screen.png)